lilywinnie/DAY-12-OF-90-DAYS-CC-CHALLENGE-/README.md

 Test case 4: The total size of files is 1+2⋅2=5, which is equal to the remaining space on the computer.
 Thus Chef will be able to save all the files.

+#include <bits/stdc++.h>
+using namespace std;

+int main() {
+    int t;
+    cin >> t;

+    while (t--) {
+        int N, X, Y;
+        cin >> N >> X >> Y;

+        if (N >= (X + 2 * Y))
+            cout << "YES" << endl;

+        else
+            cout << "NO" << endl;

+    }

+    return 0;
+}

+# 2. Volume Comparison

+Alice has two objects:

+A cuboid with length A units, height B units, and width C units.
+A cube with an edge length of X units.
+Alice wants to know which of the two objects has a larger volume, or if their volumes are equal.

+Input Format

+The first and only line of input will contain four space-separated integers A, B, C and X, the length of the cuboid, the width of the cuboid, the height of the cuboid, and the length of the edge of the cube.

+Output Format

+Print a single line containing the string:

+"Cuboid", if the volume of the cuboid is greater than the volume of the cube.
+"Cube", if the volume of the cube is greater than the volume of the cuboid.
+"Equal", if both objects have equal volume.
+Print the string without quotes.
+You can print each character of the output in either uppercase or lowercase.
+For example, the strings Cube, CUBE, cube, and CuBe are considered identical.

+Constraints

+1≤A,B,C,X≤10

+Sample 1:

+Input
+Output
+1 3 10 3
+Cuboid

+Explanation:

+The volume of the cuboid is 1×3×10=30 cubic units.

+The volume of the cube is 3^3 =27 cubic units.

+The cuboid has larger volume.

+Sample 2:
+Input
+Output
+1 1 1 2
+Cube

+Explanation:

+The volume of the cuboid is 1×1×1=1 cubic units.

+The volume of the cube is 2^3 =8 cubic units.

+The cube has larger volume.

+Sample 3:
+Input
+Output
+8 4 2 4

+Equal

+Explanation:

+The volume of the cuboid is 8×4×2=64 cubic units.

+The volume of the cube is 4^3 =64 cubic units.
+Both objects have the same volume.